 Why Choose Ozark Holistic Center?

 Dr. Orie Quinn and Dr. Gabriel Ariciu are effective healers because they have both suffered and successfully recovered from chronic health conditions.
 Dr. Quinn suffered from daily seizures and fatigue before turning to alternative medicine for a solution.
 Dr. Ariciu experienced excruciating migraines caused by a previously unknown gluten sensitivity.
 What do both of these men have in common?
 They treated the underlying causes of their conditions instead of simply addressing and masking the symptoms.
 It turns out that this strategy is effective for treating a variety of conditions, including thyroid problems, autoimmune diseases, chronic fatigue, depression, and other serious afflictions.
-Together, Dr. Quinn and Dr. Ariciu have helped hundreds of people successfully treat chronic and stubborn conditions that resist conventional treatments by supporting normal adaptive physiology.
+Together, Dr. Quinn and Dr. Ariciu have helped hundreds of people successfully address chronic and stubborn conditions that resist conventional treatments by supporting normal adaptive physiology.

 We look forward to helping you take the first steps toward a healthier and happier life.